kevanlu/Kappa/README.md

 	./compile.sh Kappa

-Note that in OS X Mavericks, ant is not installed by default.
+Note that in **OS X Mavericks**, ant is not installed by default.
 It can be installed using Homebrew with the following commands:

 	ruby -e "$(curl -fsSL https://raw.github.com/mxcl/homebrew/go)"

 	brew install https://raw.github.com/Homebrew/homebrew-dupes/master/ant.rb

 #### In Windows